 Find out more about Johns Hopkins Bloomberg School of Public Health here: www.jhsph.edu

-Find out more about Last Mile Health here: www.lastmilehealth.org
+Find out more about AMP Health here: www.ampforhealth.org

 Living Goods is a non-profit organization operating in Uganda, Kenya and Myanmar.
 Its goal is to build a sustainable distribution platform for products designed to fight poverty and disease in the developing world.
 Living Goods operates networks of independent entrepreneurs who make a living by selling medicines and products to poor people that can help improve their health, wealth, and productivity.

 Find out more about Living Goods here: www.livinggoods.org

 The Ministry of Health Ethiopia aims to promote health and wellbeing of Ethiopians through providing and regulating a comprehensive package of promotive, preventive, curative and rehabilitative health services of the highest possible quality in an equitable manner.

 Find out more about the Ministry of Health in Ethiopia here: www.moh.gov.et